-Consolidated
+Consolidated Consolidated

-2020 2019

-\$ \$
+2020 201 \$ \$ 9

-- -
+Balance at 1July 2019 - -

-733,784 -

-(75,674) -

-658,110 -

-2020 \$ - 733,784 (75,674)
+Opening balance Amortisation expense 733,784 (75,674) -

+Balance at 30 June 2020 658,110

 Accounting policy for right-of-use assets

 A right-of-use asset is recognised at the commencement date of a lease.
 The right-of-use asset is measured at cost, which comprises the initial amount of the lease liability, adjusted for, as applicable, any lease payments made at or before the commencement date net of any lease incentives received, any initial direct costs incurred, and, except where included in the cost of inventories, an estimate of costs expected to be incurred for dismantling and removing the underlying asset, and restoring the site or asset.